 While I am referring here to a single kind of Kuripe, there are actually three different variations of this pipe.

 The most common and widespread is the simplest.
 A v-shaped pipe with an in and an out only, and no moving parts.
+Here is a good example of a simple, yet beautiful stone Kuripe.

 Another model you may find is the so-called Double Kuripe, which has 2 out, one for each nostril of your nose.
 I was not using a double when I started to do rapé.
 But I do it now, with a pipe I have built myself.
+Here is an example of the best-selling double kuripe right now.

 You may also find a 2 in 1 rapé pipe, which can be adapted to be either a Tepi or a Kuripe.
 I have never tried it.
 But it seems quite a complicated object to me.
 Too complicated, maybe?